INNOVATION & LEADERSHIP (ACCELERATED) - 2019/0

 The assessment strategy is designed t enable students to explore some of the challenges associated with service improvement and present these as 3 guided portfolio entries.
 In the critical reflective analysis students will reflect upon their experiences of leadership and team working with reference to key theoretical concepts explored during the module.

 The summative assessment for this module consists of:

 Portfolio of evidence (100%)

-Comprising of 3 guided diary entries (approx 330 words per entry) and a 1500 word critical reflective analysis.
-The student will be given 3 essay titles and will chose one to base their reflective essay upon
+Comprising of 3 guided diary entries (approx 330 words per entry) and a 1500 word critical reflective analysis on the following topic;

-- Students will receive verbal formative feedback following a group presentation related to their innovation.
+Students will receive verbal and peer feedback following a group presentation related to their innovation.

 - The module aims to enable students to explore the concepts and challenges of leadership and team working through the process of experiential learning.
 The students will explore different approaches to change management whilst devising innovative service improvements in order to enhance the experience of service users and carers.

 |002||Demonstrate critical thought and understanding of the evidence and body of knowledge used to inform and develop an innovative solution to an area of service improvement.||KCP|

 |003||Critically analyse experiences of team working and leadership and draw appropriate conclusions to enable own development||KCT|

 |004||Critically analyse performance of self and others and reflect upon own contribution and capabilities.||KCPT|